try-firefly/try-firefly.github.io/content/posts/case-study.md

 Developers wishing to increase observability of their serverless functions typically have three main options:

 - Software-as-a-Service solutions
-- In-house, vendor-specific solution from FaaS provider
+- Vendor-specific solution from FaaS provider
   - We will be discussing specifically AWS CloudWatch as Firefly currently [only supports AWS Lambdas](#firefly_focus).
 - Do-it-yourself (DIY)